PeterM-13/MicroMouse-HelpCode/README.md

 ## Getting Started
 Create your maze-solving algorthim in `YourAlgorithm.cpp`. <br>
-Make use of the mathods described above, to add actions to the `actionBuffer`.
+Make use of the methods described above, and make sure to set the configurations in `config.h`.

 <br>